TheMisterFish/Fabric_OfflinePlayersReworked/README.md

 - `autoWhitelist`: If true and whitelist is enabled, offline players are auto-whitelisted.
 - `autoDisconnect`: If true, players automatically disconnect after using `/offline`.
 (Use false at your own risk)
 - `killOnDeath`: If true, players automatically die upon reconnecting if their offline player died.
+- `respawnKickedPlayers`: If true, offline players automatically respawn on server restart when kicked
+- `informAboutKickedPlayer`: If true, if offline player was kicked and player rejoins, player will be informed about offlline player being kicked
 - `copySkin`: If true, offline players copy the original player's skin.
 - `databaseLocation`: Folder location for the database.
 Default is `./offlinePlayersReworked/`.
+- `availableOptions`: A list of the available action options that can be used.
 ## Reporting Issues

 If you encounter any bugs or have suggestions for improvements, please create an issue on our GitHub repository.
 To create an issue: